Maile O'Keefe: "We can’t focus on the outcome, we have to focus on the process." | Inside Gymnastics

 By Ashlee Buhler

+After a few deep breaths, O’Keefe was up on the beam doing what she does best.
+She was patient with her skills but moved with confidence, letting one skill seamlessly flow into the next.
+She dismounted with a side aerial layout full, sticking the landing cold.
+She let it simmer for a moment before saluting the judges and letting out a victorious scream.
+It was a perfect 10—the Utes were headed to the NCAA Championships for the 46th straight season!

+With a ticket punched for Fort Worth, the No. 4 ranked Utes will shift their focus to the final leg of the season.
+They will be fighting to bring home an NCAA title for the first times since 1995.
+It won’t be an easy feat, but if any team has drive and determination to make it happen, it’s this one!
+The Utes are loaded with talent and backed by experienced veterans such as O’Keefe.
+Could this be the year the title comes back to Salt Lake City?
+We’ll soon find out!

-Inside Gymnastics sat down with Amari Celestine to discuss Mizzou’s qualification to NCAA’s, being the underdog team, and her future goals.
+Inside Gymnastics sat down with Maile O’Keefe to discuss regionals, Utah’s mindset for NCAA’s, and her post stick celebrations!

 What’s it like when you reach this point in the season?
 Physically and mentally do you start to get tired or do you feel more motivated knowing this is the moment you’ve been working for?